marcodb26/TabMania/README.md

 how many windows you might have open.

 ## Home view
-The home view is where most of the action is.
-The home view is where all your browser tabs are listed alphabetically by title.
-Browser tabs loaded with URLs from the same location (hostname) are automatically grouped together.
-You can change this default grouping behavior by configuring _custom groups_ (see _Custom groups_ below for more details).
+The _Home_ view is where all your browser tabs are listed alphabetically by title.
+Browser tabs loaded with URLs from the same location (same hostname) are automatically grouped together.
+You can change this default grouping behavior by configuring _custom groups_ (see __Custom groups__ below for more details).

-Pinned tabs, bookmarks and groups are listed first, before all other unpinned tabs (see __Pinned tabs, bookmarks and groups__ below for more details).
+In the _Home_ view, pinned tabs, pinned bookmarks and pinned groups are listed first, before all other unpinned tabs (see __Pinned tabs, bookmarks and groups__ below for more details).
 The tab of the home view blinks red every time there's a change in the list of tiles for your browser tabs (new tab, new URL, new title, settings change impacting tiles grouping, etc.).